 To get a general idea, start by asking yourself a few of the following questions:

 - Will there be changes in the size of your family?
 (If your family grows, you may need a larger pool.)

 - Do you entertain guests often?
 (If you have large numbers of friends over, again, you may need a larger pool.)

 - How much space do you want around the pool?
 (In other words, how big do you want the pool to be in relation to the rest of your backyard?)

 - Are you planning to use the swimming pool for exercise (doing laps), or is it mainly for having fun, or both?

 - How often will the pool be used?
 (If you don’t plan to use it much, then you might not need to go hog wild here.)

-The shape of your pool is sometimes dependent on the size and shape of your backyard.
+Designing your swimming pool’s shape must sometimes be dependent on the size and shape of your backyard.
 For instance, considerations might include whether there are slopes and whether size constraints require you to go with a compact pool.